reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Normative Truth.md

 - But why accept this job description?
 This job description may be true for conceptual analysis where you say reasons judgments MEAN a certain thing (even then, such a job description would be controversial), but asserting necessary/sufficient conditions is not conceptual analysis.
 So why accept this?
 E.g. X is yellow iff X reflects light of a certain wavelength, but this does not imply anyone who judges X has a certain wavelength has to judge that it has a certain color (or vice-versa).
 There are a few responses
 	- Perhaps reasons are different because there are no actual reasons properties or relations, unlike color
 	- Perhaps we are actually doing conceptual analysis by positing this job description.
 But I thought non-cognitivism was the conceptual analysis and there is no content of reasons judgments.
+		- Perhaps the analysis of normative claims can be different than base normative judgments.
+Of course normative claims often express our normative judgments, but perhaps they also do something else sometimes, i.e. express what we think follows from someone's evaluative standpoint.
 	- Perhaps when positing this job description, we are just expressing attitudes as predicted by non-cognitivism
-- What ARE we doing when we say that a certain job description is true.
-There seems to be a disinction between (1) ordinary judgments that something is a reason and (2) reasons judgments involved in asserting internalism, constructivism, job descriptions for a theory of truth, etc.?
+- What ARE we doing when we say that a certain job description is true?
+There seems to be a disinction between (1) ordinary judgments that one has reason to do something and (2) reasons judgments involved in asserting internalism, constructivism, job descriptions for a theory of truth, etc.?
 Are these the same kind of judgments?
 Are they both just expressions of a non-cognitive sentiment?
 - Assuming non-cognitivism is true, why assume there is a theory of truth?
 Why assume there *are* reasons instead of just *judgments* about reasons?
 E.g. we agree that people judge things to be scary/funny.
 But that doesn't imply that some things actually ARE scary/funny in a sense above/beyond judging them to be scary/funny.
 Perhaps constructivism does not claim that the existence of *reasons* are anything above/beyond *judgments* about reasons.
 Perhaps, when one a constructivist says "you have reason to X" this is just a convenient way of saying "your normative judgments commit you to X, whether you know it or not".
 Perhaps the job description for a theory of truth is to satisfy certain grammatical/linguistic requirements along with the following minimum requirements:
 	- People can be wrong about what they have reason to do.
 	- We can improve toward "truth" when our judgments change